2018 Karnataka Legislative Assembly election: Voter ID fraud case

 On 11 May 2018, Congress MLA Munirathna and 13 others were booked in an alleged fake voter ID scam.
-On 8 May 2018, almost 10,000 voter ID cards, along with several laptops, were found in a flat in Bengaluru owned by former BJP leader Manjula Nanjamari.
-Apart from the voter IDs and laptops, the Munirathna's pamphlets were also found, which turned the needle of suspicion on Munirathna.
-After the FIR, Munirathna said "I’ve distributed 40,000 pamphlets asking for votes for me in my constituency and you will find them in every home in my segment.
-I’ve been named as accused no. 14 because one such pamphlet was found in the flat that was raided.
+On 8 May, almost 10,000 voter ID cards, along with several laptops, were found in a flat in Bengaluru owned by former BJP leader Manjula Nanjamari.
+Apart from these, Munirathna's pamphlets were also found, which turned the suspicion on Munirathna.
+After the FIR, he said "I've distributed 40,000 pamphlets asking for votes for me in my constituency and you will find them in every home in my segment.
+I've been named as accused no. 14 because one such pamphlet was found in the flat that was raided.
 This is an outrageous complaint against me and part of the concerted propaganda to harass and humiliate me."

-The polling in RR Nagar was postponed to 28 May 2018 and the counting of votes was done on 31 May 2018.
+The polling in RR Nagar was postponed to 28 May and the counting of votes was done on 31 May.